Link Exchange Guide – Effective Strategies to Swap Backlinks

 For example:

-- Website A (you) gets a link from website B.
+• Website A gets a link from website B.

-- Website B gets a link from website C.
+• Website B (your own website) gets a link from website C.

-This method basically creates a complex linking pattern, which makes it seem less manipulative to Google.
+This method creates a complex linking pattern, which makes it seem less manipulative to Google.

 However, managing three-way link exchanges requires careful tracking and follow-ups with multiple requests.
 Since they heavily rely on third-party websites linking to each other, this could be a challenging process if you’re not part of a supportive community.